 Like Lenovo, Acer used IFA 2019 as the platform to showcase its breadth of products.
 From thin and light notebooks, to sexy workshorses; from Chromebooks to a gaming throne.
-A regular show stealer is the brand’s Swift range, and this time there were two: the Swift 5 and Swift 3, both ultra-thin and ultra-light notebooks featuring 10th Gen Intel Core “Ice Lake” processors and optional discrete graphics.
+A regular show stealer is the brand’s Swift range, and this time there are two: the Swift 5 and Swift 3, both ultra-thin and ultra-light notebooks featuring 10th Gen Intel Core “Ice Lake” processors and optional discrete graphics.

 The Swift 5, still the lightest 14-inch notebook in the world, thanks to its magnesium-lithium and magnesium-aluminium alloy chassis, weighs just 990g.